OmaymaS/onceupondata/content/post/2019-07-03-dashboards-dilemma.md

-### But aren't data science teams there to serve their organization?
+### But aren't data science teams there to serve their organizations?

 Some people have valid arguments like **"The purpose of a data science team is to serve the organization according to its data-related needs"**.